biosustain/lifelike/docs/faq.md

 docker-compose up -d
 ```

-2. Install the `erlalchemy` locally.
+2. Install the `eralchemy` locally.
 To see the various methods of installing it, please see https://github.com/Alexis-benoist/eralchemy

 For macOS users, use
 ```bash